chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.knit.md

 ### Recreational Fishery

-State description of recreational removal data --- To be provided by John B.

 #### Landings

 The recreational removals prior to 1981 were obtained from the historical reconstruction starting in 1928 [@ralston_documentation_2010] which were available split north and south of Point Conception.
 Recreational removals from 1981 - 1989 were obtained from Marine Recreational Fisheries Statistics Survey (MRFSS).
 MRFSS definition of "Southern California" included San Luis Obispo County from 1981 - 1989 requiring the catches from this county to be split out recreational removals for the north of Point Conception.
 Albin et al. [-@albin_effort_1993] used MRFSS data to estimate catch at a finer spatial scale from the California/Oregon border to the southern edge of San Luis Obispo County.
 The ratio of catches (0.316) in San Luis Obispo to the total removals was estimated and used to adjust the MRFSS catches to account for all removals north of Point Conception.
 Recreational landings from 1993 - 2020 were obtained from California Recreational Fisheries Survey (CRFS available on the Recreational Fisheries Information Network, RecFIN).
 Both data sources, MRFSS and CRFS, provide total mortality which combined observed landings plus estimates of discarded fish.
 The missing years between the MRFSS and CRFS data years, 1990 - 1992, were assumed by applying a linear ramp in removals between the 1989 and 1993 values.